-Principle Comment Aggregate Board and Committee fees are within the maximum annual aggregate limit approved by shareholders The current aggregate fee pool for NEDs of \$3.5 million was approved by shareholders at the 2008 Annual General Meeting.
+Comment The current aggregate fee pool for NEDs of \$3.5 million was approved by shareholders at the 2008 Annual General Meeting.
 The annual total of NEDs' fees, including superannuation contributions, are within this agreed limit.
 NEDs are also eligible for other payments outside the limit such as reimbursement for business related expenses, including travel, and retirement benefits accrued as at September 2005.
-Fees are set by reference to key considerations Board and Committee fees are set by reference to a number of relevant considerations including: general industry practice and best principles of corporate governance; the responsibilities and risks attaching to the role of NED; the time commitment expected of the NEDs on Group matters; reference to fees paid to other NEDs of comparable companies; and advice from external advisors.
-The remuneration structure preserves independence whilst aligning interests of NEDs and Shareholders So that independence and impartiality is maintained, fees are not linked to the performance of the Company and NEDs are not eligible to participate in any of the Group's incentive arrangements.
+Board and Committee fees are set by reference to a number of relevant considerations including: general industry practice and best principles of corporate governance; the responsibilities and risks attaching to the role of NED; the time commitment expected of the NEDs on Group matters; reference to fees paid to other NEDs of comparable companies; and advice from external advisors.
+So that independence and impartiality is maintained, fees are not linked to the performance of the Company and NEDs are not eligible to participate in any of the Group's incentive arrangements.
 NEDS also have adopted Shareholding Guidelines (refer section 1.3).
-No Retirement Benefits NEDs do not accrue separate retirement benefits in addition to statutory superannuation entitlements.
+NEDs do not accrue separate retirement benefits in addition to statutory superannuation entitlements.
 (Refer to Table 4 for details of preserved benefits for NEDs who participated in the ANZ Directors' Retirement Scheme prior to its closure in 2005).